"

 3.2 Strategies for Achieving Course Alignment

-Achieving course alignment between program-level outcomes, course outcomes, and module learning objectives is a complex and multi-step process that involves careful planning, collaboration, and ongoing assessment.
-Ensuring this alignment is critical for creating a coherent and effective curriculum that supports student learning and achievement.
-The following discusses four strategies for achieving course alignment: 1) backward design model, 2) curriculum mapping, 3) collaborative course alignment, and 4) continuous review and improvements.
+Aligning program-level outcomes, course outcomes, and module learning objectives involves planning, collaboration, and ongoing assessment.
+The following section discusses four strategies for achieving course alignment: 1) Backward Design Model, 2) curriculum mapping, 3) collaborative course alignment, and 4) continuous review and improvement.

 3.2.1 Backward Design